 The results of arm lift surgery will be long-lasting, provided that you maintain a stable weight and general fitness.
 As your body ages, it is natural to lose some firmness, but most of your improvement should be relatively permanent.

 Following your physician’s instructions is essential to the success of your surgery.

-It’s important that the surgical incisions are not subjected to excessive force, swelling, abrasion or motion during the time of healing.
+The surgical incisions must be subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Your doctor will give you specific instructions on how to care for yourself.

 Arrange your consultation

 To find out more about the arm lift, Arlington patients can arrange an informative consultation.
 Contact Arlington Plastic Surgery today to set up an appointment with Dr. Anthony Tran.

 The latest trend in plastic surgery?
 Women are having their arms reshaped via surgery.
 Arm lift surgery, or brachioplasty, is the surgical removal of excess skin and fat on the upper… Read More

 A surgical procedure, also known as Brachioplasty, to correct the sagging of the upper arms.

 A surgical procedure, also known as an arm lift, to correct the sagging of upper arms.